Image Optimization Best Practices: Complete Checklist

 - Use native lazy loading (

-loading="lazy") for all images below the fold. - Don’t lazy load above-the-fold images—especially your LCP (Largest Contentful Paint) image.
+loading="lazy") for all images below the fold.
+It's built into browsers now—no library needed. - Don't lazy load above-the-fold images.
+Especially your LCP (Largest Contentful Paint) image.
+This is a common mistake that tanks performance scores.

 - Set

-loading="eager"for critical images to prioritize them. - Try IntersectionObserver if you want more control over lazy loading.
+loading="eager"for critical images to prioritize them explicitly. - Use IntersectionObserver if you need more control over when images start loading (like "load when within 500px of viewport").

 ✓ Prioritize Critical Images